"will you pick me up some of that popcorn?"... x

 Just like in the case of Jonah and Abraham.
 Jonah ended up going to Ninevah and speaking to the people.
 He witnessed, God's LOVE and MERCY for them and for himself.
 I believe, his heart was softened and an entire city was saved, as a result of it.
 And in the end, God blessed Abraham and Sarah with their very own son, which effected generations to come.

 You SEE... it's not just about us.
 The choices we make in life, not only affect us, but they affect everyone that is connected to us.
-Like every movie, there are different characters that play their part.
+Like every movie, there are different characters, that play different parts.
 Every person we come in contact with, we have the power to impact, by the choices we make.

 We also have the ability to change our own character.
 We can play our part, play a different part, or we can sit back and watch the movie of our life, pass us by.
 We can either, follow Heaven's script, or rip out the pages and throw them in the trash.